 termux in the applications list.

-Even if you think you have not installed any of the plugins, its strongly suggesting to go through the application list in Android settings and double check.
+Even if you think you have not installed any of the plugins, it's strongly suggested to go through the application list in Android settings and double-check.

 All community links are available here.

 The main ones are the following.

 - Termux Matrix Channel

 - Termux Reports Email

 - Android Storage and Sharing Data with Other Apps